Wahyu213/ChikaFujiwara/README.md

 <a href="https://www.python.org/" alt="made-with-python"> <img src="https://img.shields.io/badge/Made%20with-Python-1f425f.svg?style=flat&logo=python&color=blue" /> </a>
 <a href="https://t.me/nbzoning" alt="Telegram!"> <img src="https://aleen42.github.io/badges/src/telegram.svg" /> </a>

-Originally a Marie fork, Chika was created for personal use by [this person](https://t.me/zenfrans).
-Feel free to add it to your groups though!

-If you want to create your own bot, you can basically follow the steps given [here](https://github.com/PaulSonOfLars/tgbot/blob/master/README.md)

-### Note
-We don't support Heroku anymore.
-If you can't get it working on Heroku, please don't come to the support chat and complain/ask for assistance.

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: